andrewlye/regen/README.md

 # [Working Title] Regenerate: Effective Prompt Optimization for Quantized Language Models
-This repository contains the code used in the paper [Regenerate: Effective Prompt Optimization for Quantized Language Models]().
+This repository contains the code used in the paper [PLACEHOLDER].

 # Tutorial
 ```shell